Extol (album): Critical reception

-However, a few critics took a more-mixed view of the album.
+But a few critics took a more-mixed view of the album.
 Emma Johnston from the English language version of Metal Hammer rated the album six out of ten, pointing out that "there's little here to have progressive scene-leaders like Opeth looking over their shoulders."
 She elaborated that apart from the string-drenched interlude on "Dawn of Redemption", "Extol hardly shifts out of a single gear, but it's worth a listen for those who like their genres bobbing around in a big old melting pot."
 Anthony Peronto of Christian Music Zine rated it at three-point-seventy-five out of five, summarizing that while metal pioneer comebacks are not entirely new, this one did not entirely click with him.
 He concluded that "The music itself was excellence in and of itself but perhaps it was the odd mix of vocals that let me down.
 I guarantee after a few listens even a doubter like me will warm up to return of Extol and the album they've always intended to create."
 Mario of Metal 4 rated the album six out of ten, stating the while the album is decent, it also is fairly predictable.